 The kit instrumentation provides the CAEN digitizer DT5720A.This device is part of a complete family of digitizers in this form factor that consists of several models differing in sampling frequency, resolution, number of channel, memory size and other parameter.
-In parallel with the hardware development, CAEN have made a big effort in developing algorithms for the Digital Pulse Processing (DPP); you can install a DPP algorithm on the FPGA of the digitizer (firmware upgrade), run it on-line and implement new acquisition methods that go beyond the simple waveform recording.
-A digitizer with DPP becomes a new instrument that represents a fully digital replacement of most traditional modules such as Multi and Single Channel Analyzers, QDCs, TDCs.
-Discriminators and many others.
-CAEN digitizers are widely diffused in major physics experiments
+In parallel with the hardware development.

+www.caen.it